-Chicago, IL— Out of 643 nominees, CancerIQ of Chicago has been selected as one of the Top 100 Finalists still in the running for the 15th annual Chicago Innovation Awards.
+September 15, 2016 – Chicago, IL— Out of 643 nominees, CancerIQ of Chicago, IL has been selected as one of the Top 100 Finalists for the 15th annual Chicago Innovation Awards.
 The awards celebrate the most innovative new products and services in the Chicago region across all organization sizes, sectors and industries.
-1500 business and civic leaders will come together to honor the winners when they are announced on October 25th at Chicago’s Harris Theater.
+On October 25th, 1500 business and civic leaders will come together to honor the winners when they are announced at Chicago’s Harris Theater.

 “What I love about Chicago is its breadth of innovation,” said Tom Kuczmarski, co-founder with Chicago journalist Dan Miller of the awards.
 “This year’s nominees prove that innovation is taking place in both large companies and small, across industries, for-profit and non-profit, high tech and low tech.
 These risk-takers and visionaries are at the forefront of solving all kinds of unmet needs in the marketplace.”

 As one of the Top 100 Finalists, CancerIQ will receive a $2,500 scholarship to attend The Practical Innovator, a day-long executive education course on September 29th led by top faculty who teach innovation at Northwestern’s Kellogg School of Management.

 Each of the Top 100 Finalists is also in the running for the annual “People’s Choice Award,” selected through an online ballot.